ivan-ict/focusbear-posthog-llm-analysis/README.md

 - reads the local workbook instead of calling PostHog or OpenAI again
 - writes a DOCX file with headings, narrative findings, aggregate tables, and embedded charts
 - excludes user IDs, emails, and raw per-user notes
-- stays local and is ignored from git
+- stays local and is ignored by git

 ## Test